 The Computex exhibition for 2015 was undoubtedly a lot of work for AMD.
-The red manufacturer Not only introduced a new stationary processor וHas revealed the desired launch date for its current HBM card - She also took the stage to introduce us more deeply to her Carrizo generation, and her most significant hope for a comeback in the mobile world Since the naive Brazos days.
+The red manufacturer Not only introduced a new stationary processor וHas revealed the desired launch date for its current HBM card - She also took the stage to give us a deeper acquaintance with her Carrizo generation, and her most significant hope for a comeback in the mobile world Since the naive Brazos days.

-Carrizo is AMD's sixth core graphics processor (APU), the first to use Excavator, the fourth and final generation of the disappointing Bulldozer architecture, which does most of Intel's emphasis and attention on upgrading low-power efficiency - which should make it Worthy opponent, finally, To the mobile U chips of Chipzilla.
+Carrizo is AMD's sixth core processor (APU) processor generation, and the first to use Excavator modules, the fourth and final generation of the disappointing Bulldozer architecture, which does Intel and puts most emphasis and attention on upgrading that low power efficiency - which should make it low.
+A worthy opponent, finally, To the mobile U chips of Chipzilla.

 Although it continues to rely on the ancient GlobalFoundries 28 nm process, AMD states that the Carrizo chips offer a reduction of 40 to 50 in power consumption Compared to last year's Kaveri laptops (Based on the Steamroller cores), this is in addition to improving performance by between 4 and 15 percent compared to frequency-independent (IPC - the number of commands executed at each clock).

-Added support for HSA 1.0 (full memory resource sharing between the processing core and built-in graphics core), support for 4K resolutions with HEVC and H.265 encoders, TrueAudio technology support for upgraded sound quality, and especially for better graphics core Than those of Intel's Broadwell-U processors Under the same thermal shell - and you can understand why we treat Carrizo with a significant potential.
+Added support for HSA 1.0 (full memory resource sharing between the processing core and built-in graphics core), support for 4K resolutions with HEVC and H.265 encoders, TrueAudio technology support for upgraded sound quality, and especially for better graphics core Than those of Intel's Broadwell-U processors Under the same thermal shell - and one can understand why we refer to a Carrizo ball with significant potential.